micahburnside/CSVConverter/README.md

 If you have any issues or questions about this program, please feel free to contact the developer at [micahburnside@protonmail.com].

 ## License
-This program is licensed under the MIT License.
-Please see the LICENSE file for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.